All our programs in Benin include free weekend sightseeing

 and free French lessons!

-Project location very safe, Communities very welcoming and the people are very lovely to work with.
-WE-Africa project is run in both rural and urban areas in Benin.
-Weekends are always free for the volunteers to travel for sightseeing.
+Project location very safe, the staffs in the hospital are very kind and lovely, the community very welcoming.
 There are lot of benefits awaits you for joining us.
 Contact us for these benefits.

 Other Information and locations!